Become a better estimator in construction estimating

 Cost + Profit = Selling price

-Regardless of whether you use the contribution method or the cost recovery method, there are some things that are very important to remember.
+Regardless of whether you use the contribution method or the cost method, there are some things that are very important to remember.
 Namely, the accuracy of the material costs.
-It is very important to have accurate price lists to ensure the correct cost of materials.
-Many in the industry like to use Excel to make calculations, but struggle to enter these manually due to major challenges such as constantly changing price lists.
-So how do you actually get to grips with costing?
+It is very important to have accurate price lists to ensure the correct material cost.
+Many in the industry like to use Excel to calculate , but struggle to enter these manually due to major challenges, including constantly changing price lists.
+So how do you actually become good at calculating

 The norm in the industry today is to calculate that you will be left with around 10% profit at the end of the project.
 It is therefore important to include all costs.